ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 faint tungsten light.
 At the end of it all, he looks to his creation and says to himself: "this is how I make soba, this is different from how other's make soba because it's mine."
-Expressing yourself through the medium is a way of marking yourself to that object&mdash; a deeper connection to one's work that counters blind mass-production.
+Expressing yourself through the medium is a way of marking yourself to that object&mdash; and a deeper connection to one's work.

 <!-- Always look for ways to find the same experience in tech -->
 Fast forward to today, I realized that **working in open-source allowed me to